-- (i) Uptown Business Employment Lands; and - (ii) Uptown Business Corridor- Employment Lands. - c) Within the Areas of Employment Overlay the Mixed Use Intensification Areas including the lands designated Urban Corridor- Employment Lands; Uptown Business Employment Lands and the Uptown Business Corridor Employment Lands, mixed uses in these designations shall permit office and ground floor retail and service commercial uses and shall prohibit major retail and residential uses. - d) Proposals for the conversion of lands identified within the Areas of Employment Overlay on Schedule B: Urban Structure, of this Plan, from employment uses to non-employment uses, or to add a range of uses to an employment designation that are primarily permitted in a non-employment designation, including major retail uses, shall be evaluated in such a way as to utilize the employment generation and economic potential of the employment lands, based on meeting the following criteria: - the conversion shall only be considered in conjunction with a municipal comprehensive review as identified in the Provincial Policy Statement and the policies of Provincial Plans; - (ii) there is a demonstrated need for the conversion, as determined by the City; - (iii) the proposal shall not detrimentally affect the short and long term employment land needs of the city; - (iv) the proposal shall not adversely impact the achievement of the City's intensification and density targets; - (v) the intensity and characteristics of the proposed non-employment uses shall not adversely impact the overall viability of the Areas of Employment, or the desirability or proper servicing of existing and future surrounding land uses;
+- Proposals for the conversion of lands identified within the Employment Area d) overlay or within lands to be added to the Region of Halton Employment Area on Schedule B: Urban Structure, of this Plan, from employment uses to non-employment uses, or to add a range of uses to an employment designation that are primarily permitted in a non-employment designation, including major retail uses, shall be evaluated in such a way as to utilize the employment generation and economic potential of the employment lands, based on meeting the following criteria: - (i) the conversion shall only be considered in conjunction with a municipal comprehensive review as identified in the Provincial Policy Statement and the policies of Provincial Plans; - (ii) there is a demonstrated need for the conversion, as determined by the City; - (iii) the proposal shall not detrimentally affect the short and long term employment land needs of the city; - (iv) the proposal shall not adversely impact the achievement of the City's intensification and density targets; - (v) the intensity and characteristics of the proposed non-employment uses shall not adversely impact the overall viability of the Areas of Employment, or the desirability or proper servicing of existing and future surrounding land uses; - (vi) there is existing or planned infrastructure and public service facilities to accommodate the proposed conversion; - (vii) cross-jurisdictional issues have been considered; - (viii) proposals for the re-designation of lands abutting major transportation corridors including rail lines, Provincial Freeways and Major and Multi-Purpose Arterial Streets, as identified on Schedule O-1: Classification of Transportation Facilities-Urban Area, are discouraged; - (ix) support studies as identified in Subsection 12.1.2(1), Complete Applications, of this Plan, are prepared;

-- (vi) there is existing or planned infrastructure and public service facilities to accommodate the proposed conversion; - (vii) cross-jurisdictional issues have been considered; - (viii) proposals for the re-designation of lands abutting major transportation corridors including rail lines, Provincial Freeways and Major and Multi-Purpose Arterial Streets, as identified on Schedule O-1: Classification of Transportation Facilities-Urban Area, are discouraged; - (ix) support studies as identified in Subsection 12.1.2(1), Complete Applications, of this Plan, are prepared; - (x) in addition to clauses (i) through (ix) above, the conversion shall also meet at least two of the following conditions: - a. the amount of land affected is minor in area based on the projected land requirements within the planning horizon of this Plan; - b. the development of the site is not feasible for employment uses within the planning horizon of this Plan; - c. there are no alternative sites, designated and approved for the proposed use elsewhere in the city; - d. the proposal will have a beneficial impact on the surrounding uses and the broader community; and - e. the development of the lands for non-employment uses will meet a public need identified by City Council resolution.
+- (x) in addition to clauses (i) through (ix) above, the conversion shall also meet at least two of the following conditions: - the amount of land affected is minor in area based on the a. projected land requirements within the planning horizon of this Plan; - the development of the site is not feasible for employment uses b. within the planning horizon of this Plan; - there are no alternative sites, designated and approved for the c. proposed use elsewhere in the city; - d. the proposal will have a beneficial impact on the surrounding uses and the broader community; and - the development of the lands for non-employment uses will e. meet a public need identified by City Council resolution.